Projects

 Residential

-Lot 11 is one of the five homes in the Castle Hill Master Plan.
+Lot 11 is one of the four homes in the Castle Hill Master Plan.
 This home is inspired by the gentle curves and warm earthy tones of a Southeast Asian villa, carefully designed to foster tranquillity and timelessness.

 The design incorporates screens and shadows to enhance privacy while adding visual intrigue.